heckpiet/masscan_webscanner/README.md

 This tool is built for security analysts and automation enthusiasts who want not just open ports, but also visual and HTML-based insights into exposed web services across many hosts.

+# Info
+This Code is written a glued with AI
+Use on your own risk!

 ---

 ## 🧭 What it does